LordFarquaadtheCreator/health-hopper/README.md

     - `GOOGLE_API_KEY` - for additional places API scraping
     - `OPENAI_KEY` - for additional text embedding
     - `SERP_API_KEY` - for getting google image results, etc.

+# How To Contribute
+- through a student-lead intiative, we plan to ship this as a startup product in the near future
+- if you would like to contribute, please submit a pull request to any of the issues currently open - or create new issues yourself